-My purpose is twofold: first, by discussing various obstacles, to give some feeling for the difficulty of finding such a short proof; and, second, by touching on the consequences of different choices, to provide some understanding of the complexity of option choosing in this context.
+Because one might naturally question the tortuousness of the path that began with a proof of length 816 and ended with a proof of length 100, the following commentary is in order.
+Its purpose is twofold: first, by discussing various obstacles, to give some insight into the difficulty of finding such a short proof; and, second, by touching on the consequences of different choices, to provide some understanding of the complexity of option choosing in this context.
+(Chapter 3 of [Wos96a] focuses in detail on the obstacles to finding shorter proofs and the means to overcome them.)

 To begin with, the presence of the equality relation introduces an element often not present, namely, the need for demodulation (the use of rewrite rules for simplification and canonicalization).
-Indeed, without demodulation, in the vast majority of cases (when equality is relied upon heavily), the program will drown in redundant information-the same fact expressed in too many tightly coupled ways; see [Wos91b].
-For but one example, the program might deduce that a+b = c, that 0+(a+b) = c, that a+b = c+0, and the like.
-For the theorem (DUAL-BA-3) featured in Sections 2 and 4, demodulation was indispensable, whether the goal was that of finding a shorter proof or, for that matter, finding any proof.
+Indeed, without demodulation, in the vast majority of cases the program will drown in redundant information (the same fact expressed in too many tightly coupled ways); see [Wos91b].
+For but one example, the program might deduce that a+b = c, that a+b = c+0, and the like.